sumaiya7121/educapedia/README.md

-Live site link-
+Live site link(firebase)-https://educapedia-ab28b.web.app

-Bullet features of my projects
+Bullet features of my projects:

-1.here is a navbar which hold several routes 2.registration and signin option
+1.Here is a navbar which hold several routes 2.Registration and signin option
-3.viewer can see all course details without registration/sign in 4. purchase can be done after sign in/ registration 5.client can download course page
+3.Viewer can see all course details without registration/sign in 4.Purchase can be done after sign in/ registration 5.Plient can download course page as pdf